BSalita/Woundify/README.md

 ## Description of commands
 | Command           | Description |
 | ----------------- | ---------------------------------------------------------------------------------------------------------- |
+| ANNOTATE | Pops stack and sends audio/text to annotate service.
+The response is pushed onto the stack.
 | END | End program.
 Same as QUIT.
+| ENTITIES | Pops stack and sends audio/text to entities service.
+The response is pushed onto the stack.
 | HELP | Show help.
 | IDENTIFY | Pops stack and sends audio/text to language identification service.
 The response is pushed onto the stack.
 | INTENT | Pops stack and sends audio/text to intent service.
 The response is pushed onto the stack.